alfonsof/azure-python-examples/azurefunctioneventgridevent/README.md

     *Because `local.settings.json` can contain secrets downloaded from Azure, the file is excluded from source control by default in the `.gitignore` file.*

+  * Create the Azure Function.

+      In the terminal window or from a command prompt, move to the folder for your project, and run the following command:

+      ```bash
+      func new
+      ```

+      Select `Azure Event Grid trigger`.

+      Select the name `EventGridTrigger`.

+      Then, the function `EventGridTrigger` is created successfully from the `Event Grid trigger` template.

+      The `EventGridTrigger` folder content is:

+      * `__init__.py` - Code of the function.
+      * `function.json` - Configuration of the function.

 * Create an Event Grid Topic.

   An Event Grid topic provides a user-defined endpoint that you post your events to.